 Inducted as a Player 2000

-Takako Shirai is being inducted into the Volleyball Hall of Fame as an outstanding player.
+Inna Ryskal is being inducted into the Volleyball Hall of Fame for an outstanding career and record as a volleyball player.